 The Program area for this Agreement includes Fulton Street bounded by Church Street to the west and Water Street to the east; streets intersecting Fulton up to a three block area north and south, including John Street from William Street to South Street and Burling Slip, located one block south of Fulton Street on John Street east of Water Street.

 NO UPDATES TO THE PERFORMANCE MEASURES.
-LMDC received the signed RROF from HUD and signed Programmatic Agreement from SHPO.
 DOT's water main work continues in the street.
+The streetscape work as part of the Fulton Corridor Revitalization Program is planned to start Fall 2009.